Throbac-Labs/SolanaValidator_FullDeployment/README.md

 sudo lsblk
 df -h
 ```
-#### Second, we partition a new disk that we will eventually use to store the Ledger Data
+#### Second, we partition a new disk that we will eventually use to store the Ledger Data.

 Ledgerdb Partition:
 ```